HHT1228/SIAA_processor/Assembler/README.md

 # Assembly File Format
 - Always use `tab`
 - No `tab` before a line
-- No empty lines
-- No comments
+- No comments in a line with instruction / branch definition
 - No instruction in the line defining a branch
 - Binary number format: 0bxxxx_xxxx